-Hand laying is often used when small quantities have to be laid in private drives and pedestrian areas, in inaccessible areas where machines cannot enter or if there are cost implications.
+Hand laying is often used when small quantities have to be laid in private drives and pedestrian areas.

 It is important to protect the delivered mixture from heat loss and adverse weather.
 Mixtures tipped into a heap must be sheeted.